SeaWorld Entertainment (NYSE:SEAS) Upgraded at StockNews.com

-StockNews.com upgraded shares of SeaWorld Entertainment (NYSE:SEAS – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Monday.
+StockNews.com upgraded shares of SeaWorld Entertainment (NYSE:SEAS – Get Rating) from a hold rating to a buy rating in a research report released on Monday.

-In related news, insider Sharon P. Nadeau sold 1,929 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
-The shares were sold at an average price of $71.31, for a total value of $137,556.99.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Sharon P. Nadeau sold 9,234 shares of the firm’s stock in a transaction that occurred on Monday, December 6th.
-The stock was sold at an average price of $61.90, for a total transaction of $571,584.60.
+In other news, insider Sharon P. Nadeau sold 1,929 shares of the stock in a transaction that occurred on Monday, February 28th.
+The stock was sold at an average price of $71.31, for a total transaction of $137,556.99.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Sharon P. Nadeau sold 9,234 shares of the company’s stock in a transaction that occurred on Monday, December 6th.
+The shares were sold at an average price of $61.90, for a total value of $571,584.60.
 The disclosure for this sale can be found here.
 1.00% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Price T Rowe Associates Inc. MD boosted its holdings in SeaWorld Entertainment by 16.0% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 1,138,714 shares of the company’s stock worth $56,867,000 after buying an additional 156,683 shares during the period.
-Marshall Wace North America L.P. bought a new position in SeaWorld Entertainment in the 2nd quarter valued at $15,620,000.
-Fuller & Thaler Asset Management Inc. bought a new position in SeaWorld Entertainment in the 3rd quarter valued at $15,362,000.
-Schonfeld Strategic Advisors LLC boosted its holdings in SeaWorld Entertainment by 292.2% in the 2nd quarter.
-Schonfeld Strategic Advisors LLC now owns 65,882 shares of the company’s stock valued at $3,290,000 after purchasing an additional 49,082 shares during the period.
-Finally, State Street Corp boosted its holdings in SeaWorld Entertainment by 3.3% in the 2nd quarter.
-State Street Corp now owns 1,018,750 shares of the company’s stock valued at $50,876,000 after purchasing an additional 32,526 shares during the period.
+Several institutional investors have recently made changes to their positions in the stock.
+Bank of Montreal Can bought a new position in SeaWorld Entertainment in the fourth quarter worth $89,764,000.
+Arrowstreet Capital Limited Partnership raised its holdings in SeaWorld Entertainment by 291.9% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 1,109,481 shares of the company’s stock worth $61,376,000 after purchasing an additional 826,356 shares in the last quarter.
+Renaissance Technologies LLC raised its holdings in SeaWorld Entertainment by 391.9% in the third quarter.
+Renaissance Technologies LLC now owns 779,200 shares of the company’s stock worth $43,105,000 after purchasing an additional 620,800 shares in the last quarter.
+American Century Companies Inc. raised its holdings in SeaWorld Entertainment by 2,820.5% in the third quarter.
+American Century Companies Inc. now owns 487,693 shares of the company’s stock worth $26,979,000 after purchasing an additional 470,994 shares in the last quarter.
+Finally, Hood River Capital Management LLC raised its holdings in SeaWorld Entertainment by 36.9% in the third quarter.
+Hood River Capital Management LLC now owns 1,678,307 shares of the company’s stock worth $92,844,000 after purchasing an additional 452,483 shares in the last quarter.

 SeaWorld Entertainment, Inc is a holding company, which engages in the ownership and operation of theme parks.
 It operates through the following brands: SeaWorld, Busch Gardens, Aquatica, Discovery Cove, Sesame Place, and Sea Rescue.
 The company was founded in 1959 and is headquartered in Orlando, FL.